-Palestinians rally over US Jerusalem move
+Trump's Jerusalem move sparks clashes

 Israeli Prime Minister Benjamin Netanyahu said Israel was profoundly grateful to Mr Trump, who had "bound himself forever with the history of the capital".

-He also said Israel was "in touch with other countries to follow suit.
-I have no doubt other embassies will move to Jerusalem - the time has come".
+He also said Israel was "in touch with other countries to follow suit".
 He did not name any of these countries, although the Philippines and the Czech Republic have been mentioned in Israeli media.

+The White House said it was not aware of any countries planning to follow Mr Trump's lead.

 The mood has been very different on the Palestinian side.

-Ismail Haniyeh, the leader of Hamas which runs the Gaza Strip, has called for a "day of rage" on Friday and said it should "be the first day of the intifada against the occupier".
+The leader of Hamas, which dominates the Gaza Strip, has called for a "day of rage" on Friday and said it should "be the first day of the intifada against the occupier".

-"We have given instructions to all Hamas members and to all its wings to be fully ready for any new instructions or orders that may be given to confront this strategic danger," he said in a speech in Gaza.
+Hamas members would be "fully ready" to "confront this strategic danger", Ismail Haniya said in a speech in Gaza.

-Meanwhile, Palestinian President Mahmoud Abbas' rival Fatah movement is seeking to protest through diplomatic means, by filing a complaint to the UN Security Council and pushing for a strong stance by the Arab League.
+Meanwhile, Palestinian President Mahmoud Abbas's rival Fatah movement is seeking to protest through diplomatic means, by filing a complaint to the UN Security Council and pushing for a strong stance by the Arab League.

 "We are going to declare the United States disqualified as co-sponsor of any peace process or political process," spokesman Dr Nasser Al-Kidwa said.
 "In our mind, it has lost its ability to do or perform any efforts in this regard."